 My sambal trassi (terasi) is finished, so I make sambal trassi on the go.
 It just contains chili peppers and trassi with a bit of salt.
 You will find a complete recipe for sambal trassi here.

 Javanese sugar is the same as gula Jawa.
-My Asian locak store sells that in round discs.
-I like those the best.
-I also buy the lemon leaf (jeruk purut) there; nice and fresh from the freezer.
+My Asian local store sells gula Jawa in round discs.
+I like those the best because they have a deep and dark flavor; delicious.
+I also buy lemon leaf (jeruk purut or kaffir lime leaves) at my Asian store; crisp and fresh from the freezer.

 Kencur is a delicious scented root.
 The powder can also be obtained from the Asian specialty store.
 Sometimes they have the fresh root too.
-It can be used in this sambal kelapa too, but you have to grate it really finely.
+It can be used in this sambal kelapa too, but you have to cut it fine first.

 While making my sambal trassi, I immediately add the salt and gula Jawa with my trassi and chili peppers.
-Then I rub everything together well.
+Then I grind everything together well in my mortar.
 The sugar makes it a nice dark sticky paste.

-This is how I do it too and I keep the fire low.
+This is how I do it too and I keep the heat low.